lilybaer/galaga_student/README.md

  # *Galaga-Inspired Game Project*

-This project is a Python implementation of a Galaga-inspired arcade game, developed using Pygame.
+This project I completed for CIS 343 Structures of Programming Languages and is a Python implementation of a Galaga-inspired arcade game, developed using Pygame.
 The game challenges players to control a spaceship, dodge enemy waves, and shoot projectiles to earn points.
 It highlights foundational programming concepts in game development, including sprite management, event handling, and collision detection.

 ## Features
 ### Player Controls: